expede/idris-styleguide/README.md

 -- Bad
 if milesPerHour == 88 then TimeWarp else RegularTime
 ```

+## Blank Lines
+Use one blank line to break apart logical groups of imports.
+Place a blank line between functions, type definitions, and so on.
+Do not place a blank line between type signatures and function definitions.

 # Totality
 Whenever possible, set the project or file default to total functions.
 A total function is defined for all possible inputs (on its accepted types).
 This will alert you to missing cases, and prevent an entire class of errors.